koalatiapp/app/docs/features/checklist/checklist.md

 ## Implementation
 Each project has a checklist that is generated based on a JSON template provided by Koalati.

-The `TemplateHydrator` service handles the "hydration" of the template into actual entities for a given project.
+The `App\Util\Checklist\Generator` service handles the "hydration" of the template into actual entities for a given project.
 This happens automatically upon the first visit of the checklist page for any given project.